Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

 • Energy Monitoring Systems: Use clamp meters (PC 321) and DIN rail relays (CB 432) to track and control circuit-level consumption.

-• Smart Offices & Retail Spaces: Combine motion sensors (PIR 313) with relays for occupancy-based lighting and HVAC control.
+• Smart Offices & Retail Spaces: Combine Zigbee motion sensors (PIR 313) with relays for occupancy-based lighting and HVAC control.

 Each solution is backed by OWON’s device-level APIs and gateway software, enabling full local or cloud integration.

-FAQ: Zigbee Relay Switches
+FAQ: Zigbee Relays

 Q: Do Zigbee relays work without the internet?